movabletype/mt-theme-rainier/README.md

 ## Copyright
 The following copyright notice applies to all the files provided in this distribution, including binary files, unless explicitly noted otherwise.

-Copyright 2013 Six Apart, Ltd.
+Copyright 2013 Six Apart Ltd.